-Australia is freaking expensive!
+Australia is an expensive place for Indian, Asian and Middle East immigrants.
 If you do plan to move here, save!
 A lot!
-Here is what you are up for:

 High cost of living

 When I moved here with my husband and toddler in mid April 2018 without jobs, I had to say pass to many little luxuries that I didn’t even have to think twice before swiping my credit card for in Dubai (fyi, I had a direct debit so the credit card was just for the

 sake of raking up reward points and not the most expensive debt rates).
 Here is a comparison of some of the expenses in Dubai versus Australua:

 For a shiny newish 2 bedroom within 25 minutes to the Sydney CBD, you can be expected to pay $600-$700 a week.
 Older apartment with 1 bathroom will be much cheaper.It is round about the same you’d pay in Dubai though you can get cheaper rents in some places like Dubai Silicon Oasis, Dubai South, Ghusais etc. Also Sydney is round about 20% more expensive than other Australian cities for almost everything.

 Food is an expensive affair in Australia.
 I love eating out but I’ve had to hold myself back on many occasions since moving here.

 For what I would pay for a takeaway at the food court in Sydney (say $10-15 per meal per person), I could go eat at a restaurant in beautiful La Mer in Dubai or have a delicious Biryani feast at Gazebo.Though alcohol is much cheaper in Australia (about $12 for a vine glass in Dubai vs $7 in Sydney in 2018).
 In Sydney a curry (like butter chicken) will cost you $16 – $18 and a naam $2 – $3, which is double of what you would pay a similar mid-priced restaurant in Dubai.